-The Statistics Authority also has a statutory responsibility to prepare and publish a programme for the assessment of statistics.
-The attached programme covers the sets of statistics to be assessed during 2015/16.
-Assessments have been scheduled in detail for the first half of the year; timings for the second half of the year will be considered in due course.
-More generally, the Authority will keep the programme under regular review, and expects to revise it as new issues and priorities arise.
-The Authority will use its criteria published separately (http://www.statisticsauthority.gov.uk/assessment/assessment/programme-of-assessment/criteria-for-prioritising-assessments.pdf) to help determine the priority that it will give to possible assessments, and will formally publish material revisions to the programme as appropriate.
+The attached programme covers the sets of statistics that the Authority intends to assess during 2016/17.
+In 2016/17, the Authority will supplement assessment with a programme of compliance checks [link].
+It is expected that some of those compliance checks will result in the need for a full assessment, and these will be added to the programme in due course.
+More generally, the Authority will keep the assessment programme under regular review, and expects to revise it as new issues and priorities arise.
+The Authority will use its criteria to help determine the priority that it will give to possible assessments.

 The Assessment Team will discuss the detailed scope and timing with producers closer to the time of each individual assessment.
 Consequently, assessments may not start at exactly the time indicated here, nor have the same composition as currently envisaged.